 'Satan (Set, Seth, Shaitan, Molech or Saturn) is the Lord of Hell & the very god who rules over money & wealth.
 The name Satan comes to us from Ancient Egypt from a deity named Set'.

-'& they built the high places of Baal, which are in the valley of the son of Hinnom, to cause their sons & their daughters to pass through the fire unto Molech which I commanded them not, neither came it into my mind, that they should do this abomination'' - Jeremiah 32:35
+'& they built the high places of Baal, which are in the valley of the son of Hinnom, to cause their sons & their daughters to pass through the fire unto Molech which I commanded them not, neither came it into my mind, that they should do this abomination' - God of the Bible speaking through Jeremiah (32:35)

 'For the highest spiritual working one must accordingly choose that victim which contains the greatest & purest force.
 A male child of perfect innocence & high intelligence is the most satisfactory & suitable victim.'